-PUT disk-num, sector-num [,ERR=line-ref|,ERC=error-code],
+PUT disk-num, sector-num [,ERR=line-ref ,ERC=error-code], string-variable [,verification]

-berring variable ( / verring as early disk-num specifies the logical disk directory that will contain this data.
-Valid values are 0 through 35. sector-num is an integer specifying the number of the 256-byte sector to which to start writing. line-ref is the program line number or label to branch to if this directive produces an error-code is a programmer-defined error code.
-Valid values are positive or negative whole string-variable is the name of a string variable that holds the data to be written to the disk.

-verification is the name of a string variable that is equal in length to string-variable, which contains the value that the disk indicates, was actually written.
+specifies the logical disk directory that will contain this data.
+Valid values are 0 disk-num through 35. sector-num is an integer specifying the number of the 256-byte sector to which to start writing. line-ref is the program line number or label to branch to if this directive produces an error. is a programmer-defined error code.
+Valid values are positive or negative whole error-code numbers. string-variable is the name of a string variable that holds the data to be written to the disk. is the name of a string variable that is equal in length to string-variable, which verification contains the value that the disk indicates, was actually written.